The Abbey & Gardens

 NB The rolling pictures above are of Affeton Barton

 Affeton Barton is our exclusive, beautifully restored farmhouse sleeping up to eight people on the stunning Affeton Castle estate, situated within easy reach of the M5 Junction 17 (Tiverton Parkway station) and Exeter airport, with Exmoor and Dartmoor National Parks nearby.
-It has a hard tennis court, swimming pool, and trout fishing; adjoining stables are available for those wishing to bring horses and ponies.
-Beautiful views, wildflowers in spring and summer and pure country air provide guests with a wonderful escape from the city or more populated areas to the more simple life.
+It has a hard tennis court and swimming pool; stables and grazing are available for those wishing to bring horses and ponies.
+Beautiful views, wildflowers in spring and summer and pure country air provide guests with a wonderful escape from the city or more populated areas to the more peaceful, simple life.
 All bedrooms have private bathrooms or showers.

 Affeton Barton is the charming home farmhouse in the centre of the beautiful, unspoilt Affeton Castle Estate between Exmoor and Dartmoor National Parks.
 It is surrounded by rolling hills and deep valleys completely removed from modern life.
 The sky at night is dark and there is little to disturb the peace.
 The Barton has been the centre of activity of this thriving agricultural and sporting estate for centuries.
 With its thatched roof and low beamed ceilings it is little changed in appearance since the 15thC.
 The Castle and Barton were built overlooking the Little Dart valley and have been in the same ownership since the 15thC.
 During the Civil War the main house was destroyed by General Fairfax enroute to Torrington.(www.devonperspectives.co.uk)

 Affeton Barton is a wonderful base from which to explore Devon.
+Beautiful Exmoor National Park with its herds of wild Red deer, Exmoor ponies and wonderful moors is approx a 30 minute drive away to the north with Dartmoor National Park, in view from the Affeton Barton garden, to the south, a little further away.
 The historic cathedral city of Exeter is about 20 miles away, 45 minutes drive in the car or a short journey by train from nearby Lapford or Eggesford stations.
 Barnstaple (30 minutes) and the stunning north Devon beaches (45 minutes – 1 hour) are a similar distance.
 The Plough Theatre and Arts Centre, RHS Rosemoor gardens and Dartington Crystal, at Torrington, are 30 – 40 minutes away.
 Nowhere is very far but none of the roads are very big!
 The area is wonderful for walking and bicycling as there is very little traffic in the lanes but some of the hills are steep.
 For those who wish to bicycle on the flat, the Tarka Trail is a wonderful asset for North Devon with many miles of estuary views and a flat tarmac surface.
 Excellent golf courses – Saunton and The Royal North Devon – are within easy reach, with a 9 hole course at Chulmleigh .
 Many pubs and excellent restaurants are close by.

 Kitchen The modernised, original farmhouse kitchen has a terracotta tiled floor with underfloor heating in winter.
 A two oven Aga stands in the huge fireplace with its original bakers oven.
 It is a real ‘cook’s kitchen’, well equipped with plenty of space.
 Fitted cupboards and a central island house an electric cooker, dishwasher and a fridge.
 Twelve people can sit around the two old pine kitchen tables; it is a great place to gather.
 The original, big farmhouse larder has now been divided into the former meat larder with a fridge/freezer and a utility and drying room.
 The big kitchen door leads into a covered area, outside loo and access to the garden and parking in the stable yard.
 There is also an old stable converted into an unsophisticated, alfresco dining area or a room for children’s activities in wet weather.